PizzaPadawan/react-gallery/README.md

         [x] - map over array created from GET request and pass it into GalleryItem
     - GalleryItem
-        [x] - conditional rendering using local state to swap the image with the description onClick [] - Add 'Like' button and keep track of number of likes (axios PUT request) [] - Update gallery each time the like button is clicked (run GET req) [] - css to make all items cards of the same size
+        [x] - conditional rendering using local state to swap the image with the description onClick [x] - Add 'Like' button and keep track of number of likes (axios PUT request) [x] - Update gallery each time the like button is clicked (run GET req) [x] - css to make all items cards of the same size

 ### Stretch Goals:

-git branchin'
+git branchin

     [] - Move the data into a database called 'react_gallery' and include database.sql file [] - Add a form to POST a new gallery item